 \section{Comparisons between aSSM, TPWL and Koopman static pregain for the figure-8 track}

-In Fig. \ref{fig:figure8_appendix}, we plot comparisons of the $5$D aSSM-reduced model with the linear methods for closed-loop control of the figure-8 track.
+In Fig. \ref{fig:figure8_appendix}, we plot comparisons of the $5$D aSSM-reduced model with linear methods for closed-loop control of the figure-8 track.

-As expected, we find aSSM models to have the lowest ISE and to offer smoother control performance across the full target horizon.
-TPWL initially falters but does well after latching onto the target.
+As expected, we find aSSM models to have the lowest ISE and offer smoother control performance across the full target horizon.
+TPWL initially falters but works well after latching onto the target.
 The Koopman pregain overestimates the figure-8 track.